 However, there ARE some quick fixes that will bring you peace of mind and ease your stress if you are going through a tough time right now:

-My overall intention with The Balanced Toolkit approach is to:
+My objectives with The Balanced Toolkit approach are to:

 The Balanced Toolkit is based on the following core values: